TrellixVulnTeam/swahilipython_SCMU/Doc/library/sysconfig.rst

 .. function:: is_python_build()

-   Return ``True`` if the running Python interpreter was built from source and is being run from its built location, and not from a location resulting from e.g. running ``make install`` or installing via a binary installer.
+   Return ``True`` if the running Python interpreter was built kutoka source and is being run kutoka its built location, and not kutoka a location resulting kutoka e.g. running ``make install`` or installing via a binary installer.